-From 2004 to 2015, Michael served in increasingly senior positions on Capitol Hill, where he oversaw successful strategies to implement common-sense, progressive policies designed to help the middle class and to enhance national security.
+From 2004 to 2015, Sozan served in increasingly senior positions on Capitol Hill, where he oversaw successful strategies to implement commonsense, progressive policies designed to help the middle class and to enhance national security.

-Immediately before joining American Progress, Michael worked for six years as chief of staff to U.S. Sen. Mark Udall (D-CO).
-As Sen. Udall’s top advisor, he managed the senator’s policy, political, communications, and administrative teams, guiding them to significant victories in areas such as clean energy, intelligence community reform, and consumer rights.
-Additionally, Michael was the principal point person on the senator’s groundbreaking work that helped repeal the military’s outmoded Don’t Ask, Don’t Tell policy.
+Immediately before joining American Progress, Sozan worked as chief of staff to former U.S. Sen. Mark Udall (D-CO) for six years.
+As Udall’s top adviser, he managed the senator’s policy, political, communications, and administrative teams, guiding them to significant victories in areas such as clean energy, intelligence community reform, and consumer rights.
+Additionally, Sozan was the principal point person on Sen. Udall’s groundbreaking work that helped repeal the military’s outmoded “don’t ask, don’t tell” policy.

-From 2006 to 2008, Michael served as the legislative director for Sen. Jim Webb (D-VA), where, among other achievements, he implemented the successful strategy that led to the passage of a modernized G.I. education bill for post-9/11 veterans.
-Before that, Michael was Commerce Committee counsel to Sen. Bill Nelson (D-FL), who now serves as the ranking member of that committee.
+From 2006 to 2008, Sozan served as the legislative director for former Sen. Jim Webb (D-VA), where—among other achievements—he implemented the successful strategy that led to the passage of a modernized GI education bill for post-9/11 veterans.
+Before that, Sozan served as counsel to Sen. Bill Nelson (D-FL).

-Michael also worked as an attorney in the executive branch for the U.S. Department of Justice, as well as at the Federal Communications Commission.
-Michael’s private-sector work includes practicing law at the international law firm of Arnold & Porter LLP, where he counseled corporate clients in the areas of technology and telecommunications while maintaining an active pro bono practice focused on protecting asylum seekers’ and immigrants’ rights.
+Sozan also worked as an attorney in the executive branch for the U.S. Department of Justice, as well as at the Federal Communications Commission.
+Sozan’s private sector work includes practicing law at the international law firm of Arnold & Porter LLP, where he counseled corporate clients in the areas of technology and telecommunications while maintaining an active pro bono practice focused on protecting asylum seekers’ and immigrants’ rights.

-Immediately after his graduation from The George Washington University Law School, Michael served as a judicial law clerk on the Virginia Court of Appeals.
+Immediately after his graduation from George Washington University Law School, Sozan served as a judicial law clerk on the Virginia Court of Appeals.
 He graduated from the College of William and Mary with a bachelor’s degree in government.